louisgv/a-jekyll-blog/_posts/2015/11/2015-11-02-90-days-of-startup-day-1.md

 Met Lee (@leepngo), pretty cool guy, working with Galvanize.
 Advised that before pitching to people, better ask what they do first before letting the humble/hustle chime in.
 As Lee is interested in education, he wouldn't be of use when talking about Sarah either.

+Met with Leo.
+He was pretty cool as well, gave some insight on how to investigate customers.

+Went to Coffee with Andy, leaving passed out @Sanoy at Galvanize.
+Lee will take care of him for sure.
+Met Frank there.
+Made some mistake last week (catching up and missed appoinment).
+He was cool however, saying "It's good that you guys take responsibility for mistakes."
+However due to chatting with Frank, Andy just went on and paid for the coffee and snacks.
+(Sorry Andy, next time it's on me).

+Went back to Galvanize for a mentor talk about inclusion and expansion of the startup area in Seattle.
+Met David.
+He was pretty cool.

+Panel includes David, Rebecca, Frank and Ruby.

+Stayed and talk with David and Frank.
+David brought up the issue of how maker space doesn't have the look and feel of an apple store.
+Frank loves the idea, and told David to link up soon on the idea.

+David is passionate about starting a diversified maker space.
+Sounds cool!

 I have decided to officially kick off my startup company.
 We are working on a digital health care project codenamed `Sarah`.
 The idea was coined internally with @sanoy two weeks ago.
 After a brief interview last Friday with three individuals (including a colonial cancer doctor), I decided to revamp the idea to be a more focused and more viable one:

 ```